dak-7309/ELD-Project/README.md

-# ELD-Project
+# Interface given QFunction with Zynq
 Endsem lab based assignment

-Interface the given Q-Function with Zynq and report the execution time on processor using the inbuilt Zynq timer.
+Report the execution time on processor using the inbuilt Zynq timer.
 Also, compare the execution times for PL and PS: m = X/T;
 V= X/T-m^2;